My awards for the best sites to give you the best way to learn French online for free!

 Show Me How To Learn French

 French Entrée is a site dedicated to helping expat families live and work in France.
 Their learning French page is a series of articles there to help learn French for specific situations such as ordering coffee or going to a hotel.
-My favourite is the one about how to text in French!
+My favourite is the one about how to text in the French language!

 University of South Carolina